abickel-bil/bilcon25-fluent-api-workshop/Docs/step-3-action-item-1.md

 2. Ensure the `ApiBuilder` class implements all required interfaces
 3. Implement all required methods to capture input values
 4. Implement all required validation to enforce `Object Guarantee` throughout the API.

+## Next Steps

+- To skip to the outcome for this step, `git checkout step-3-implementation-outcome && dotnet run`.
+- To continue to the summary, `git checkout summary && dotnet run`.